Perspective | He was finally ready to ask for help. Then the pandemic hit.

 But he’s out of time now.

-I visited his family the first week in March, right after Elliot went through the protocols to join the list of kidney transplant recipients at Medstar Georgetown University Hospital.
+I visited his family the first week in March, right after Elliot went through the protocols to join the list of kidney transplant recipients at MedStar Georgetown University Hospital.

-Kanae, a World Bank powerhouse who has her own complicated, ongoing medical issues with a rare autoimmune disease, was feeling well.
+Kanae, a World Bank powerhouse who has her own complicated, ongoing medical issues with a rare auto-inflammatory disease, was feeling well.

 Their older son, Noah, had just made the Bethesda-Chevy Chase High School’s varsity baseball team — as a freshman and a catcher.
 (That’s a big deal, I’ve learned.)